 Cleaning Tent Tubing and Other Components

 Tent tubing, fittings, and other metal frame components also need to be maintained.
 Using a similar cleaning solution, as mentioned above, to clean the tent top (maybe a bit more concentrated if needed) scrub the tent legs, tubing, fittings, and other frame parts with a rag or sponge soaked with your soapy water.
 Be sure to rinse and dry them prior to storage.
-Tent stakes may also be cleaned in the same way if the upper parts of the stakes are visibly and you feel that they need cleaning.
+Tent stakes may also be cleaned in the same way if the upper parts of the stakes are visibly dirty and you feel that they need cleaning.
 Ropes and ratchet straps can be soaked in cleaning solutions and spread out to dry in the sun.
-The sun can to clean them just like white clothing.
+The sun can actually help to clean them just like white clothing.

 STORAGE RECOMMENDATIONS: The tent frame system should be stored dry in a cool, dry, low humidity covered place.

 INSPECTION: Hardware components that are bent, cracked, or damaged should be immediately replaced and not used.
 Specific attention should be paid toward any devices used for anchoring including ratchets, ropes, cables, and web straps.

 We hope that this commercial tent cleaning advice helps you get your tents clean enough to keep your customers coming back.
 If you should have additional questions, we will try to answer them as best possible.
 Thank you for considering Carpa Supply / Florida Tent Supply for your tent needs!

 Office Phone: 844-756-4495

 Email: email@example.com or firstname.lastname@example.org